 Governor's Wisconsin State Trails Council

 The State Trails Council was created by statute 15.347(16) in 1989.
-The council provides advice and consultation to the Department of Natural Resources on the planning, acquisition, development, and management of trails in Wisconsin.
+The council provides advice and consultation to the Department of Natural Resources on the planning, acquisition, development and management of trails in Wisconsin.
 The council represents trail users in Wisconsin, which includes more than half of the state's residents.
 The council is also responsible for providing counsel in administering Federal Recreational Trails Program funds.
 The council serves as Wisconsin's state recreational trail advisory committee for Recreational Trails Program, necessary for Wisconsin to participate in the program.

-The council is an independent forum for finding solutions to trail problems for both motorized and non-motorized groups, and is a statewide advocate for public/private cooperation in funding and management of trail systems.
+The council is an independent forum for finding solutions to trail problems for both motorized and non-motorized groups and is a statewide advocate for public/private cooperation in funding and management of trail systems.
 Wisconsin is a national leader in creating partnerships that provide for state ownership coupled with county management of trails.

 The State Trails Council is comprised of eleven voting members appointed by the governor to four-year terms who engage in one or more of the various recreational uses of trails.
 Non-voting council members are selected to the council as needed.
 All council members must be knowledgeable in various recreational uses of trails and serve as an advocate for trails.
 The structure of the council is based on recommendations made to it in 2010 and is biennially reviewed by the council.

 Members of the State Trails Council may represent the STC on issues upon endorsement of the council, usually as a result of a discussion of the council as a whole.